Sporting Love (film)

 Sporting Love is a 1936 British musical comedy film directed by J. Elder Wills and starring Stanley Lupino, Laddie Cliff and Lu Ann Meredith.
 It was made at Beaconsfield Studios.
 It was based on the musical Sporting Love which Stanley Lupino had written and starred in.
 Lupino had broken with British International Pictures to make a couple of independent films, but after this he returned to BIP.

 Plot

-Two brothers in a continual trough of financial depression try to tackle their money problems.
+The Brace brothers (Percy and Peter) are in a continual trough of financial depression and fear they may lose their racehorse Moonbeam to repay a mortgage to Mr. Dane.
+The brothers borrow money from their aunt Fanny, claiming they are both getting married and thus need her financial aid.
+They get caught in a lie however when Aunt Fanny announces she's coming to visit them.
+The brothers try to talk two women (Nellie and Maud) into posing as their wives to fool Aunt Fanny.
+Nellie's fiance shows up unexpectedly, breaks up with Nellie and winds up making a play for Aunt Fanny.
+Mr. Dane tries to withdraw their racehorse from the Derby, and the two brothers are forced to kidnap the animal.
+Percy winds up betting on the wrong horse as the race begins, but things work out for the best and the Brace brothers end up accidentally winning a massive sum at the track.